AFF

 say anything as his grip tightened on her hand.

 She did look down, though.
 He’s still wearing his glasses.
-He really must have put the fear of god in

 those nurses.
 When she saw the mask his face had become, she